sistm/CytOpT-python/README.md

  - Approximation of the optimal dual vector u.
 In order to compute an approximation of the optimal transportation plan, we need to approximate  𝑃𝜀 .
    - Class proportions estimation with  𝙲𝚢𝚝𝙾𝚙𝚝 Descent-Ascent procedure Setting of the parameters
    - Minmax swapping procedure.
 Setting of the parameters
-###### Plot all results
- - KLPlot: Display a bland plot in order to visually assess the agreement between CytOpt estimation of the class proportions and the estimate of the class proportions provided through manual gating.
- - barPlot: Display a bland plot in order to visually assess the agreement between CytOpt estimation of the class proportions and the estimate of the class proportions provided through manual gating

 ```
 # Initialization of parameters